jasonreiddev/Original-Portfolio/README.md

    In the Gatsby folder run the front-end with:
    '<code>yarn run develop</code>'

-   The site will run at http://localhost:8000
+   The site will run at http://localhost:8888/ (with netlify-cli)

    View the GraphiQL at http://localhost:8000/\_\_\_graphql
    <hr/>